-Snapper target fisheries have bycatch of flatfish, red cod, gurnard, tarakihi and small amounts of barracouta and warehou.
+Snapper target fisheries have a bycatch of flatfish, red cod, gurnard, tarakihi and small amounts of barracouta and warehou.
+Snapper is taken as a bycatch of the inshore trawl fisheries operating within FMA 7, particularly within Tasman Bay and Golden Bay.